Who can apply?

-After accepting the offer to join the IIC, Project Associates will be asked to elaborate on particular skills and interest areas.
+After accepting the offer to join the IIC, Project Associates are assigned to teams.
 Project Associates are matched to project teams based on individual skills, academic coursework, related work and volunteer experience, interviews, and skills and qualifications requested by the host institution.
 Furthermore, when assigning project teams, the IIC aims to build strength in teams through a diverse set of skills, experiences, and personalities working together.

 If I receive an offer, will a team assignment come with it?

 No. We carefully consider many factors when assigning teams, such as gender, age, experience, interests, expertise, language skills and nationality.
 We wait until all offers have been accepted before making team assignments.
 Additionally, during the team assignment process, we issue a survey to get more details on your areas of interest and level of experience with certain skills.

 What kind of work do Project Associates do during their Fellowship year?

 Think of every IIC team as a startup, and you’ll begin to have a picture of what your year as an IIC Project Associate might look like.
 We can’t tell you exactly what kind of work you’ll do, because in large part, IIC team members, mentors and host institutions work together to determine what the work looks like.
 While every project team’s workweek will vary depending on the nature of the project and the culture of the team, everyone’s work will be demanding and focused on social impact.